brandonwisnicki/infinarray/README.md

 ### Infinarray allows you to access large files as if it were an array.

 Call array functions like `filter` and `forEach` without having to think about streams.
 Infinarray caches array data to allow for fast sequential array indexing and fast random sampling.
-Infinarray also supports array manipulation with `push`.
-Supports jsonl out of the box
+Infinarray also supports array manipulation with `push` and `map`.
+Supports [jsonl](https://jsonlines.org/) out of the box

 ## Quick Start